Dubai IRONMAN 70.3

 Conclusion:

 I admit that I cried with happiness when I crossed that finish line.
 Just because I was able to complete it, as only God and I know how many obstacles we had to endure.
 The satisfaction of knowing that I did my best is priceless.
-I was able to complete it in 4:32 (4 hours and 32 minutes), finishing 16th in the Pro category.
-It is an honor for me to represent my flag at the highest level of international triathlons in the long distance.
-I believe that we should all challenge ourselves in any area we want to grow, and if we have the passion, it’s a lot more fun to challenge ourselves, always with a positive mindset.
+I completed it in 4:32 (4 hours and 32 minutes), finishing 16th in the Pro category.